Hypercubed/Samir/README.md

 ## Description

 `Samir` is an interface for hashing JS objects and values.
 In `Samir` we have a concept of plugins and presets.
 Plugins are functions that define a "replacer" functions.
-Replacer functions accept each value and returns a stringified result.
+Replacer functions accept each value and returns a stringified result (or the original value).
 The value returned by the replacer function replaces the original value in the hashed result.
 Values returned from one replacer are passed down to the next untill the replacer returns a string.
 Once a string is returned this string value is incrementally added to the hash.

 Plugins are added using the `.add` method on a `Samir` instance.
 The order of the plugins does matter.
 The first plugin to return a string wins.